techeverri/techeverri/README.md

 Hey there 👋

-Hi, I’m Tomas, a Software Developer from 🇨🇴 Colombia, now living in 🇸🇪 Stockholm, Sweden.
+I’m Tomas, a Software Developer from 🇨🇴 Colombia, now living in 🇸🇪 Stockholm, Sweden.
 I’m passionate about technology, especially web development, and I contribute to open-source projects when I can.
 In my free time, I enjoy playing 🏸 [badminton](https://badmintonsweden.tournamentsoftware.com/player-profile/c51332aa-ffdc-47aa-9d28-281ed4108d03) (singles, doubles, and mixed doubles).
 I used to play 🏐 [volleyball](https://kthvolleyball.com/) (mainly indoor) and ⚽️ football, but